kevinhuang78/poker-planning-demo/readme.md

 # Demo

-To launch the demo, you need to "wake up" the server because I'm using Render on free plan so the server is sleeping until you use it
+To launch the demo, you need to "wake up" the server because I'm using Render on free plan so the server is sleeping until you use it.

 What you need to do is simply to go to this URL: https://poker-planning-demo-server.onrender.com/

 URL of demo: https://poker-planning-demo-client.vercel.app/